Add historical imagery to a map

 Alternatively, you can double-click the Control point 1 bookmark.

 The map extent updates to the suggested location for the first control point.
-The yellow arrow on the example image below points to the first control point.
+The yellow arrow on the example image points to the first control point.

 Note: